 - Driving instructions on getting to the parking area

-- There is a barrier-free duckboard trail (50 metres long and about a metre wide) from the Auttiköngäs parking area to the Auttiköngäs Log Floaters' Hut.
-A shorter barrier-free duckboard trail leading to an area on the edge of the Auttiköngäs gorge, from where you can see the rapids, can also be accessed from the parking area.
-The barrier-free Auttiköngäs trails have been classified as demanding wheelchair routes (the gradient is over 8%), so you may need an assistant on these trails.
+- There is an accessible duckboard trail (50 meters long and about one meter wide) from the Auttiköngäs parking area to the Auttiköngäs Log Floaters' Hut.
+A shorter accessible duckboard trail leading to an area on the edge of the Auttiköngäs gorge, from where you can see the rapids, can also be accessed from the parking area.
+Accessible trails have been classified as demanding accessible routes (the gradient is over 8%), so you may need an assistant on these trails.

-- Services: The Log Floaters' Hut and the lean-to shelter next to the parking area are suitable rest spots for the disabled.
-There is a dry toilet for the disabled in the parking area.
+- Services: The Log Floaters' Hut and the lean-to shelter next to the parking area are accessible rest spots.
+There is an accessible dry toilet in the parking area.

 - Services: There are two campfire sites on the nature trail.
 The first one is situated right next to Auttiköngäs parking area and the second one is halfway down the trail right next to the hanging bridge.
 There is a dry toilet at the campfire site halfway down the trail.
 There is also a lean-to shelter there, which can be used as shelter if it rains.
-The campfire site at Auttiköngäs parking area has a dry toilet, a lean-to shelter and structures to assist the disabled.
+The campfire site at Auttiköngäs parking area has a dry toilet, a lean-to shelter and accessible structures.

 - Sights: There are information boards along the trail explaining the area's natural features.
 Visitors should reserve a couple of hours to see the trail.
 There is a nature observation tower at the top of Könkäänvaara Hill.

 - There are metal structures along the trail.
 The metal stairs have wooden duckboards suitable for dog paws as well and the other metal parts in the gorge can be gone around by using a signposted optional route without metal structures.